Called to Bar:

 - Paul advises parents, Local Authorities and schools on Admission and Exclusion matters, including appeals.
 He has provided training to Appeal Panels for Local Authorities.

 - Paul acts for Claimants in Personal Injury litigation, including slipping and tripping accidents, manual handling, road traffic accidents and accidents at work.
-He is a Member of the Personal Injuries Bar Association.
-Cases have included:

 - Phillimore v Surrey County Council EWCA Civ 61 – appeal in Enterprise Act 2002, enforcement order breach proceedings